h4ckyou/h4ckyou.github.io/_posts/2025-12-19-nahamcon-winter-25.md

     Debuginfo:  Yes
 ```

-So the binary is not stripped and it has debug info which makes reversing less painful
+So the binary is not stripped and it has debug info which makes reversing less painful.

-All protections are also enabled
+All protections are also enabled.

 We also see something interesting in the *Dockerfile*, it sets some environment variable: